Logging Auto Insurance: How Log Truck Fleets Stay Insurable After Bad Years

 About Hako Risk and How I Help Log Truck Fleets

 At Hako Risk, I don’t just hand losses to a carrier and hope.
-I work with logging contractors, loghaulers, and
+I work with logging contractors, log haulers, and timber businesses to:

 • Match you with forestry and logging markets that still want your type of business

-Reach out to me, Kraig Sturgill at Hako Risk, and let’s see if we can turn your fleet from “problem account”
+Reach out to me, Kraig Sturgill at Hako Risk, and let’s see if we can turn your fleet from a “problem account” into a “salvageable story” before the next underwriter reviews your file.

 Kraig Sturgill